codingMustache/codingMustache/README.md

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+Which of the following is NOT a computer science algorithm?
- 1. static
+ 1. Bubble Sort
- 2. absolute
+ 2. Merge Sort
- 3. relative
+ 3. Float Sort
- 4. center
+ 4. Quick Sort

 <details>
   <summary>Answer</summary>
-  center
+  Float Sort
 </details>